 Net Asset Value (NAV)

-The market value of a mutual fund’s total assets, minus liabilities, divided by the number of shares outstanding.
-The value of a single share is also called its share value or share price.
+Also known as share price.
+The market value of a mutual fund’s total assets, minus liabilities, divided by outstanding of shares.

 There are no glossary terms that begin with the letter "O"